Alandersong/data_science/maketing_analysis_using_powerBI/README.md

 - **USA and Spain** lead total sales by country.

-- Customers with **higher education levels** generate the majority of revenue.

 - Campaign conversion rates range from **1.3% to 7.4%**, indicating moderate engagement.

 ---

 ## 🧠 Skills Demonstrated

 - Power BI data modeling (relationships, hierarchies, and DAX measures)